jrief/django-admin-sortable2/README.md

 django-admin-sortable2
 ======================

-This Django module is as a replacement for django-admin-sortable using an unintrusive approach.
+A replacement for django-admin-sortable using an unintrusive approach.

-It is a generic drag-and-drop ordering module for sorting objects in the list view of the Django admin interface.
-This plugin offers simple mixin classes which augment the functionality of any existing class derived from ``admin.ModelAdmin``, ``admin.StackedInline`` or ``admin.TabluarInline``.
+This plugin is a generic drag-and-drop ordering module for sorting objects in the list view of the Django admin interface.
+It offers simple mixin classes which enrich the functionality of any existing class derived from ``admin.ModelAdmin``, ``admin.StackedInline`` or ``admin.TabluarInline``.
-It thus makes it very easy to integrate with existing models and their model admin interfaces.
+Thus it makes it very easy to integrate with existing models and their model admin interfaces.

 NEW in version 0.3.1
 --------------------